codedaf/cyber-lab/README.md

 ## 🧪 Purpose
 The goal of this project is to simulate real-world cybersecurity tasks using public tools and freely available malware samples.
 Each task is documented in detail, following a professional and structured format.

 ## 🔧 Tools Used
 - VirusTotal
+- AbuseIPDB
 - Any.run

+## 🚧 Work in Progress
 - Hybrid Analysis
-- AbuseIPDB
 - CyberChef
 - Wireshark, Nmap (future)
 - SQLmap (future)